alphagov/govuk-design-system/src/components/language-navigation/index.md

 Keep in mind that language and regional differences can affect the format users expect to see and enter information such as names, numbers and addresses.

 ## Research on this component

+We want to thank teams in departments across government who worked with us to contribute and share their research to get the component to this point.

+We know from research contributed that users:

+- want the option to change language to be easy to find and recognise
+- want data to persist so they can navigate between languages and understand unfamiliar words
+- want navigating languages across government services to be consistent
+- want to change the language for a whole journey or page whilst moving through a service

+### Share your research

+If you use this component, we'd like to get your feedback to help us improve it.

+We'd particularly like to know more about how different services use language navigation and how well users find it.

+Until we're confident we're providing well-defined guidance for services to use language navigation consistently in a way that meets user needs, we'll keep this component in trial status.